 - Campus Resources & Departmental Overviews

-You can upload all documents prior to your arrival EXCEPT your I-94 record, which can only be retrieved after you enter the U.S. We will provide document check-in sessions to assist with this process during International Student Orientation.
-However, we highly encourage you to complete the module and upload your documents prior to your arrival as this will save you time during those sessions.
+You can upload all documents prior to your arrival EXCEPT your I-94 record, which can only be retrieved after you enter the U.S. We will provide one-one-one help for you in completing your Immigration Check-in if you need that after arrival.
+However, we highly encourage you to complete the module and upload your documents prior to your arrival, as this will save you time later.
 This MUST be completed within 30 days of your arrival to the U.S.

 International Student Services

-To see more information about Alecia, Barbara, and Riki, please visit our Meet the Staff page.
+To see more information about Alecia and Riki, please visit our Meet the Staff page.

 Living on campus is beneficial for making friends, acclimating to campus, and learning about U.S. culture.
-Beginning in Fall 2019, first-year students are required to live on campus, and we expect that this will help them feel more closely connected to the Behrend community, plus it is much more convenient than driving in the snow during the winter!
+First-year students are required to live on campus, and we expect that this will help them feel more closely connected to the Behrend community, plus it is much more convenient than driving in the snow during the winter!
 Here is a link with information about on-campus housing.
 You also can see the costs for on-campus housing here.
-Please do NOT sign a contract with any off-campus housing agencies.
+First-year students should NOT sign a contract with any off-campus housing agencies.

-This is a program in which you choose to live in Trippe Hall with other students who live or have studied abroad, hope to study abroad, or want a culturally diverse living-learning environment.
+Global Boarders is a program in which you choose to live in Trippe Hall with other students who live or have studied abroad, hope to study abroad, or want a culturally diverse living-learning environment.
 You will have an opportunity to attend programs throughout the year to learn about a certain area of the world and participate in meaningful discussions with your fellow students.
-If you want to select Global Boarders as your living arrangement, please fill out this application as it is a competitive program.
+If you want to select Global Boarders as your living arrangement, please indicate that on your housing contract or email [email protected].